-- the extent to which the information is well known; - whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document; - the availability of the information from publicly available resources; - any other matters that I consider relevant.
+the extent to which the information is well known;

+- whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document; - the availability of the information from publicly available resources; - any other matters that I consider relevant.

 The information relating to the third parties is not well known and would only be known to a limited group of people with a business need to know.
-As this information is only known to a limited group of people, the individuals concerned are not generally known to be associated with the matters discussed in the document.
+As this information is only known to a limited group of people, the individual(s) concerned is/are not generally known to be associated with the matters discussed in the document.
 This information is not available from publicly accessible sources.

-I do not consider that the information relating specifically to the third parties would be relevant to the broader scope of your request, as you are seeking access to information regarding a Tariff Concession Order rather than information which wholly relates to other individuals.
+I do not consider that the information relating specifically to the third parties would be relevant to the broader scope of your request, as you are seeking access which wholly relates to other individuals.